 Our school is single-storey with ramps or alternative entry points for easy access.
-There is a shower room and two toilets which have been modified to help pupils with disabilities.
+There is a toilet which has been modified to help pupils with disabilities.
 There are no specialist facilities or a special unit in the school.

-The school SEND Co was appointed in 2013 is and has achieved the national qualification for SENND Cos
+The school SENDCo was appointed in 2014 and has achieved the national qualification for SENDCos